Q-Interline technology. Statistics illustration

 Simplified control chart

 A control chart is characterised by data plotted over time.
-The data has a centerline and one or several sets of upper and lower control limits.
+The control chart has a center line and one or several sets of upper and lower control limits.
 As long as the data jitters between the upper and lower limits, no adjustments are done as the process or result are deemed “in control”.
-If one would adjust based on a single result severe bias’s and process running of target is the result.
+If one were to adjust based on a single result severe biases and process running of target is the result.

 We create value for you